 Once we confirm that I'm available for your date and time, discuss details, and decide everything is a "go", I record your event information in my calendar.
 At that point, we proceed to the written confirmation stage…

 For over 30 years, my clients and I have lived without an "eight page attorney-approved contract."
 For each event, I mail clients a one page Confirmation Letter confirming location and times and detailing all charges.
 The client keeps the original with my signature and then signs, dates and returns the enclosed copy to me as their confirmation of the details and costs.
 We then meet in-person (by phone if logistics prevents an in-person meeting) approximately two to three weeks prior to the event to review the sequence of events, music selection, announcements, room setup, etc.

 Hope you're sitting down for this one… I generally do NOT ask for a deposit or pre-payment of any kind.
 My long-standing policy has been to do my job, do it right and THEN get paid for it.

 While the way I handle contracts and deposits may seem out of the ordinary and can give prospective clients a moment of pause, please have faith and confidence in how I operate.
-My reputation — generated by years of referrals from satisfied clients and event professionals — is the cornerstone of my business.
-And a solid reputation in this business is built largely by showing-up on schedule, doing everything you say you’ll do, and giving 100% effort to make the event a great success.
+My reputation — generated by years (actually decades) of referrals from satisfied clients and event professionals — is the cornerstone of my business.
+And a solid reputation in this business is built largely by showing-up on schedule, doing everything you say you'll do, exceeding expectations, and giving 100% effort to make the event a great success.

 A Final Word About Price...

-Remember this very important point… A “cheap” DJ/MC is a lousy investment at ANY price, especially if he/she/they cause your event to be “memorable” for all the wrong reasons!
+Lastly, keep in-mind this very important point...
+A "cheap" DJ/MC is a lousy investment at ANY price, especially if he/she/they cause your event to be "memorable" for all the wrong reasons!